api3dao/airnode-stress-tester/README.md

   "MaxBatchSize": 5                                        # This limits the number of _concurrent_ EVM RPC calls
                                                            # at a high level (ethers may do more calls underneath).
                                                            # HardHat becomes unreliable around 10 concurrent requests.
-}
+  "ChainId": "3"                                           # The Chain ID can be optionally specified }
 ```